Soybean: Description

 Like most plants, soybeans grow in distinct morphological stages as they develop from seeds into fully mature plants.

 Germination

 The first stage of growth is germination, a method which first becomes apparent as a seed's radicle emerges.
 This is the first stage of root growth and occurs within the first 48 hours under ideal growing conditions.
 The first photosynthetic structures, the cotyledons, develop from the hypocotyl, the first plant structure to emerge from the soil.
-These cotyledons both act as leaves and as a source of nutrients for the immature plant, providing the seedling nutrition for its first 7 to 10 days.
+These cotyledons act both as leaves and as a source of nutrients for the immature plant, providing the seedling nutrition for its first 7 to 10 days.